 - Gyms and fitness centres

-Air quality monitoring and routine maintenance in Ottawa and Montreal
+Air quality monitoring and routine maintenance

 The purpose of air quality monitoring is to:

-- To identify the source(s) of these pollutants
+- Identify the source(s) of these pollutants

-- To determine which areas are most affected
+- Identify which areas are most affected

-- To improve indoor air quality
+- Improve overall indoor air quality

-It’s actually a simple and quick procedure that gives accurate results about your indoor air.
-A series of air quality tests are taken from the most frequently used parts of a building as well as outside (this acts as a control group).
+This does not have to mean big or costly changes to your routine maintenance program.
+It’s actually a simple and quick procedure that gives an accurate snapshot of your indoor air.
+A series of tests are taken from the most frequently used parts of a building as well as outside (this acts as the baseline sample).